 Management – Directing the Flow

 Heady talks about managers “directing the flow” in terms of how work under their purview gets done.
-Management is inherently workflow-specific and task orientated.
+Management is inherently workflow-specific and task-oriented.
 It doesn’t matter exactly who completes a task, so long as everyone works well together.
 What matters in good management is that the work gets done, to an exacting standard, on time, and within budget.

 Heady further contrasts management from leadership thus: “where leaders are at the front… pulling things or helping their team push, … a manager is articulating, ‘here’s the plan, here’s what you need to go do.’”
 Whereas leaders lead by example, managers lead by shaping strategy.